cbdcrestigouche/lightsail-lemp/README.md

     sudo ufw allow https
     sudo ufw enable
     ```
-    Also go to your [AWS Lightsail](https://lightsail.aws.amazon.com/ls/webapp/home) instance configuration and open the port `TCP <DesiredSSHPort>`.
+    Also go to your [AWS Lightsail](https://lightsail.aws.amazon.com/ls/webapp/home) instance, then on networking tab.
+Delete port 22, and add the new port `TCP <DesiredSSHPort>`.

 5) Open a new terminal (without closing the first one) and login to make sure you still can have access to the machine.